 Provides an integrated approach to understanding the roots of good and evil in human behavior.
 Explores theories and studies of human caring and destructiveness.
 Analyzes and develops psychological explanation of why individuals choose different courses of action under similar circumstances.
 Explores such concepts as attachment and parental discipline, bystander phenomena, response to authority, genocide, killing during war, group identity, bullying, views of the other and racism, forgiveness and reconciliation, and psychopathology and the biology of emotion.

 Introduces the history of psychological tests, examines tests in use at the present time and considers the appropriate roles of psychological testing in modern society.
 Studies individual and group assessment in the areas of intelligence, aptitude, achievement, personality and interest.
 Critically evaluates tests and other instruments of measurement for validity and reliability.

 Discusses group therapy theory, research applied to client assessment and outcomes, legal and ethical issues.
-Learning activities will include screening, assessment, treatment, evaluation, and termination of group members.
-May be delivered online.
+Includes learning activities such as screening, assessment, treatment, evaluation, and termination of group members.